virgil382/JSLikePromise/readme.md

 JavaScript Promises and *async* functions introduced by ES6 (also known as ECMAScript-6) are arguably the best thing since the invention of threads.
 JavaScript Promises help you to implement legible and maintainable single-threaded asynchronous logic (e.g. for network applications).
 Such programs entirely avoid the pitfalls of concurrency, are performant, and are generally easier to read and debug.

 This library, named "JS-like Promises" for brevity, enables you to write single-threaded asynchronous C+\+20 code that looks and feels like JavaScript ES6 code.
-The semantics and syntax of JS-like Promises are "close enough" to those of JavaScript ES6 Promises (see the [examples](#examples) section below), and the clarity of any code that uses it is expected to be comparable.
+The semantics and syntax of JS-like Promises are "close enough" to those of JavaScript ES6 Promises (see the [examples](#examples) section below for side-by-side JavaScript and C++ code), and the clarity of any code that uses it is expected to be comparable.
 But because C++ is compiled and can be optimized, the speed of the resulting executable is **awesome!**

 Use this library to build a wrapper for your favorite asynchronous network IO library (e.g. ASIO) and you'll find that you can easily take your application to the next level (well beyond just a simple chat client/server or TCP proxy) because of its readability and maintainability.